fubark/cyber/docs/docs.md

 ```

 ## Runtime type checking.
-If the compiler can not determine the type of a dynamic variable, type checking is deferred to runtime.
+If the type of a dynamic variable can not be determined at compile-time, type checking is deferred to runtime.

 In this example, the type for `a` is unknown after assigning the return of a dynamic call to `erase`.
 Any operation on `a` would defer type checking to runtime: